Belgian Gardens

 Belgian Gardens displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Belgian Gardens' dwellings, as per the latest Census, consisted of 53.1% houses and 46.9% other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Belgian Gardens' home ownership rate was 28.7%, with mortgaged dwellings at 28.1% and rented ones at 43.1%.
-The median monthly mortgage repayment in the area was $1,733, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent figure was $283, lower than Non-Metro Qld's $345.
-Nationally, Belgian Gardens' mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Belgian Gardens, as per the latest Census, consisted of 53.1% houses and 46.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Belgian Gardens was at 28.7%, with the rest either mortgaged (28.1%) or rented (43.1%).
+The median monthly mortgage repayment was $1,733, higher than Regional Qld's average of $1,655.
+The median weekly rent figure was $283, lower than Regional Qld's $345 and the national average of $375.
+Nationally, Belgian Gardens' mortgage repayments were below the Australian average of $1,863.

 Frequently Asked Questions - Housing